Liam-W-Smith/Liam-W-Smith.github.io/chakraborty-reproduction.md

 ## Chakraborty's Work

 In *Social inequities in the distribution of COVID-19: An intra-categorical analysis of people with disabilities in the U.S.*, Jayajit Chakraborty conducts "the first national scale study of the relationship between COVID-19 incidence and disability characteristics in the U.S."
-His goal is to determine whether there is a relationship between COVID-19 prevalence and high concentrations of people with disabilities (PwDs), particularly socio-economically disadvantaged PwDs, categorized by:
+His goal is to determine whether there is a relationship between COVID-19 prevalence and high concentrations of people with disabilities (PwDs), particularly socio-economically disadvantaged PwDs, categorized by race, ethnicity, poverty status, age, and biological sex
-- Race
-- Ethnicity
-- Poverty status
-- Age
-- Biological sex

 His work draws on two data sources:
-1. County level COVID-19 statistics from Johns Hopkins -- both totals and cases per 100,000.
+1. **County level COVID-19 statistics** from Johns Hopkins -- both totals and cases per 100,000.
-2. 2018 American Community Survey data -- PwD counts categorized by race, ethnicity, poverty status, age, and biological sex, fromm which Chakraborty calculates rates.
+2. **2018 American Community Survey data** -- PwD counts categorized by race, ethnicity, poverty status, age, and biological sex, from which Chakraborty calculates rates.

 To address his question, Chakraborty applies two statistical techniques.

-**First**, he calculates bivariate Pearson correlation coefficients in order to quantify the correlations between COVID-19 prevalence and each disability.
+First, he calculates bivariate Pearson correlation coefficients in order to quantify the correlations between COVID-19 prevalence and each disability.
 Like other statistical techniques describing correlations, bivariate Pearson corrrelation coefficients are all calculate on a scale from -1 to 1, where -1 indicates a perfect negative relationship, a 0 indicates no relationship, and a 1 indicates a perfect positive relationship.
 Chakraborty's results are displayed in the following figure, copied from his paper.